 Besides how delicious these doughnuts are, they are also a little better for you than the usual doughnut because they are baked.
 I also love baking doughnuts because it’s so quick and easy.
 I’ve made Vanilla with Chocolate Glaze, Chocolate with White Chocolate Glaze, Lemon Blueberry and now Apple Cider Doughnuts.
 I would make all of them again in a heartbeat, they are that good!

 These doughnuts are great for breakfast or just for a quick afternoon snack.
-Surprise your family with a warm batch of doughnuts over the holidays – they’ll love you for it!
+Surprise your family with a warm batch of doughnuts during those cool fall days – they’ll love you for it!

 - 1 cup all-purpose flour